nhan-hcmut/Data_structures_and_algorithms/Week_2_Array_list_Singly_linked_list/OOP_review/README_OOP_review.md

 2000

 ---
-# Character
+# class Character

-In a game, we have class Character to store characters' data.
-The class Character is declared as below:
+In a game, we have `class Character` that stores the data of individual characters.
+The `class Character` is declared as follows:
 ```cpp
 class Character {
 protected: